Weight Gain Calculator

 A good daily caloric intake is important for gaining weight.
 However, there is no one-size-fits-all answer to the question of how many calories a person needs to gain weight healthily.
 Many factors, such as age, weight, height, sex, level of physical activity, and overall health, play a role.

-The total number of calories a person requires each day varies depending on many factors, including the person’s age, sex, height, weight, and level of physical activity.
+The total number of calories a person requires each day varies depending on many factors, including age, sex, height, weight, and level of physical activity.
 In addition, a need to lose weight, maintain, or gain weight and other factors affect how many calories should be consumed.

 According to the 2015-2020 Dietary Guidelines for Americans, daily calorie requirements for weight gain may range from 2,000 to 3,000 calories for men and 1,600 to 2,400 calories for women.